Microsoft Xbox sales strong over holidays

 Asked what to expect in the future from Microsoft, Ballmer said "Windows, Windows, Windows," referring to the release of the latest version of its flagship operating system, which is expected later this year.
 Microsoft has not said exactly when it will be available.

-Ballmer also announced a new partnership with Rupert Murdoch's News Corp, that will bring Fox News, Wall Street Journal and other content to Xbox Live subscribers some time this year.
+Ballmer also announced a new partnership with Rupert Murdoch's News Corp (NWSA.O), that will bring Fox News, Wall Street Journal and other content to Xbox Live subscribers some time this year.

 (Reporting By Bill Rigby; Editing by Vinu Pilakkott and Muralikumar Anantharaman)